Darijoo/Darijoo/README.md

 ---

-### 🌟 Featured Project: piStick (Smart Assistive Cane)
+### 🌟 Featured Project: Smart Cane (Smart Assistive Cane)

-One of my most advanced projects is the piStick, an assistive mobility solution that brings artificial intelligence directly to edge devices:
+One of my most advanced projects is the Smart Cane, an assistive mobility solution that brings artificial intelligence directly to edge devices:
 * **Edge AI & Computer Vision:** Powered by a Raspberry Pi 5 running YOLOv8 for real-time object detection without relying on cloud processing.
 * **Sensor Fusion:** Seamless integration of ultrasonic sensors to accurately map spatial environments and detect obstacles.
 * **Hardware Integration:** Custom-built housing and component wiring designed for maximum mobility and reliability.